makelab-kaist/makelab.github.io/_pages/join.md

 For the application process, please refer to the [KAIST admission site](https://admission.kaist.ac.kr).

 Labs cannot directly accept students.
-Instead, students interested in our graduate programs should apply to KAIST and indicate in which department and lab (_Professor Andrea Bianchi's MAKinteract Lab_) they would like to work.
+Instead, students interested in our graduate programs should apply to KAIST and indicate in which department and lab (_Professor Andrea Bianchi's Make Lab_) they would like to work.
 A committee composed of all the professors will judge each candidate and grant or deny admission through the reviewing process.
 Admitted graduate students receive a basic scholarship from KAIST and a stipend from the lab, depending on the availability of projects and student involvement (a minimum national stipend is anyway always guaranteed by law).
 For further questions please refer to this list of [Q&As](https://id.kaist.ac.kr/index.php?mid=FAQ).

 ### For international applicants (Master's or Ph.D.)